I miss my handwriting!

 They also provide pages of ideas on ways to find inspiration to enhance your own unique script.

-I started practicing using this tutorial from Lisa Engelbrecht.
+I started practicing to find my style of pretty lettering using this tutorial from Lisa Engelbrecht.

 I gathered up my favorite pens and tried out a few of the techniques.